 Note 18: Actuarial Present Value of Promised Retirement Benefits is included in Section 5.
-The IAS26 report is included at Appendix 2.
+The IAS26 report is also included section 5.

 In addition to the Triennial Funding Valuation, the Actuary also undertakes a valuation of Pension Fund liabilities on an IAS19 basis every year using the same base data as the Valuation, rolled forward to the current financial year, taking account of changes in membership numbers and using updated assumptions.
 A statement prepared by the Actuary